dougsweetser/Q/docs/Math/complex_quaternions.md

 ![loop.Q.gif](../images/Math/complex_quaternions/image34.gif)

 I did make a lot of arbitrary choices in the final panel.
-That is what having a finite space of 2.4x10^24^ possibilities is like.
+That is what having a discrete space of 2.4x10^24^ possibilities is like.

 There are also new things that can happen.
 For example, consider a dynamic membrane, an area that moves: